EssentialsX/Essentials/EssentialsDiscord/README.md

 * `enabled`
   * Default: `true`
-  * Description: `Whether or not the command should be enabled and therefore shown on discord.
-Note that you must restart your minecraft server before this option takes effect.`
+  * Description: `Whether or not the command should be enabled and therefore shown on Discord.
+Note that you must restart your Minecraft server before this option takes effect.`
 * `hide-command`
   * Default: `true`
   * Description: `Whether other people should not be able to see what commands you execute.
 Setting to false